 Basement done last.

-Priority List based on Areas
+Priority List < based on areas

 At the beginning, you can list areas with tasks combined but towards the end of list, break down the tasks within an area in case one task cannot be covered.
 For example: